Road Less Traveled

 “How much for a ticket south?”
 I asked, looking in my wallet.

 “One way or round-trip?” the guy replied.

 “You’re kidding right?”
-I joked lightly, trying to keep my voice steady as I prayed for him not to recognize me.
+I joked lightly, trying to keep my voice steady as I prayed he wouldn't recognize me.

 “Should be coming in about ten minutes.”

 I nodded and sat down.
 My heart was racing from what I was doing.
 I was actually running away.
-I kept wanting to go back home because it was familiar, but then I thought about the words my father said, the paparazzi, and any inkling of wanting to go home disappeared.
+I kept wanting to go back home because it was familiar, but then I thought about the words my father had said and the relentlessness of the paparazzi, and any inkling of wanting to go home disappeared.
 This happened until the bus came.
-I threw my duffel bag onto the seat next to me and sank into the chair in case any drivers that went past me recognized me and called the cops, or worse, my parents.
+I threw my duffel bag onto the seat next to me and sank into the chair in case any drivers that went past me recognized me and called the cops.

 Or worse, my parents.